vanhue/bitpay-website/src/integrations/zen-cart.md

 - "Low" speed confirmations take about 1 hour and should be used for high-value items.

-**NOTE:** Double-spending on the Bitcoin network is extremely difficult, but selecting slower transaction speeds will provide the greatest protection against them.
+<div class="note">Double-spending on the Bitcoin network is extremely difficult, but selecting slower transaction speeds will provide the greatest protection against them.</div>

 6. Choose a status for unpaid and paid orders (or leave the default values as defined).